stevekirks/py-imageclassification/README.md

 ## Usage

-Requires docker.

-### Local development
+### Local development with Dev Containers
-For local development, you can use DevContainers in VS Code (requires the [Dev Containers VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)).
-With docker running, clone the repo, open vscode, and if doesn't already prompt you, run the `Dev Containers: Reopen in Container` command.
+For local development, you can use Docker and DevContainers in VS Code (requires the [Dev Containers VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)).

+With Docker running, clone the repo, open vscode, and if doesn't already prompt you, run the `Dev Containers: Reopen in Container` command.

+Alternatively, you can setup a python virtual environment and install the packages in `requirements.txt`.

 ### Download the CLIP model
-Before running it as a web service, download the model.
+Before running the tests or web api, download the model.
 Run the python script `save_model_locally.py` to download the CLIP model to the ./data folder.

+### Tests
+There's some tests using `pytest`.
+See `tests/test_model.py`.

-#### To run locally without an IDE:
+### To run in Docker without an IDE
 ```powershell
 docker build --tag imgdet:latest .
 docker run --rm -p 8080:80 -v my_repo_location/data:/volume imgdet
 ```

+### Jupyter Notebooks
-There's a jupyter notebook in the test folder that can be used for testing.
+There's a jupyter notebook, `tests/analyse.ipynb`, that can be used for testing the web api.

 ### Azure
 For deployment to an Azure Web App for Containers, these az cli commands can help: